gempy-project/gempy/README.md

     Or copy and paste one of these URLs: http://(ce2cdcc55bb0 or 127.0.0.1):8899/?token=97d52c1dc321c42083d8c1b4d

+<a name="cutting-edge"></a>
-#### Manual
+#### Manual installation of cutting-edge version

-Otherwise you can clone the current repository by downloading is manually or by using Git by calling
+You can clone the current repository by downloading is manually or by using Git by calling

 `$ git clone https://github.com/cgre-aachen/gempy.git`